 Vertical check valves flowing downwards will need a cracking pressure high enough to neutralize the weight of the air in the pipe above the check valve.

 FAQs (Frequently Asked Questions)

-The reseal pressure is the required back flow pressure in order for the check valve to close tight enough so that there is no more detectable flow within the check valve.
-It can also be described as the measure of back flow pressure when the check valve is closed bubble or leak tight.
+The reseal pressure is the required backflow pressure for the check valve to close tight enough so that there is no more detectable flow within the check valve.
+It can also be described as the measure of backflow pressure when the check valve is closed bubble or leak tight.